GRACeFUL-project/DSL-WP/Y2/WP4_DSL_Y2_review.md

 ## GRACe code: `runoffArea`

-Finally we show a more complicated component, a water runoff area with an `inflow`, an `outlet` to which we may connect e.g. a pump, and an `overflow`.
+A slightly more complicated component, a water runoff area with an `inflow`, an `outlet` to which we may connect e.g. a pump, and an `overflow`.

 ```haskell
 runoffArea :: Float -> GCM (Port Float, Port Float, Port Float)